3wweiweiwu/bluestone/doc/tutorial/Add-Customized-Function.md

 3. URL's request<br>

-Is the most essential element in the request, the URL's request indicates to the server which are the actions needed to execute the request
+Is the most essential element in the request, the URL's request indicates to the **API** which are the actions needed to execute the request

 4. Header<br>